QLiMBer/video-lightning-detector/docs/PERFORMANCE.md

   - Use for fast, coarse bottleneck identification.
 - Machine‑readable timings
   - Flag: `--export-timings` writes `timings.json` with per‑stage and total durations (ms) in the output directory.
+  - The detector prints a single-line summary `Detections: <N>` at the end of detection for concise counting.
   - Use for automated comparisons and artifact tracking.
 - End‑to‑end benchmark (Go test)
   - `main_test.go` reads `VLD_CLI_ARGS` and runs the CLI repeatedly; supports quoted paths.